generateme/cljplot/INTERNALS.md

 #### Scale map

-Scale map is reacher set of information for given domain.
+Scale map is richer set of information for given domain.
 It contains:

 * `:domain` - as domain (without a type)
 * `:fmt` - formatting function